KristianPL/KristianPL.github.io/saws_manual.md

 ### **Design**

-Building on classic subtractive principles, the SAWS Synth is a virtual analog synthesizer featuring 8 voice polyphony, 3 oscillators, extended 8-voice unison control and a full stereo path architecture.
+Building on classic subtractive principles, the SAWS Synth is a virtual analog synthesizer featuring 8 voice polyphony, 3 oscillators, extended 8-voice unison control and a full stereo path architecture.<br>
-The single-page layout displays all parameter values in plain view for the active patch.
+The single-page layout displays all parameter values in plain view for the active patch.<br>
 By use of classic subtractive elements the synth targets musical synth sounds, with dynamic wide stereo image, phase control and precise attack tuning.
-Dirt and drift noise can be added to main parameters for an analog feel.
+Dirt and drift noise can be added to main parameters for an analog feel.<br>
 It uses a ring buffer and BLEP techniques for effective quality antialiasing with variable cutoff strength.
 It features 4 fully in-house developed unconventional resonant and distorted low pass filters which covers: 1) linear phase Bessel filters, 2) a brighter lattice 12 dB and 24 dB, a CombEffect filter for pads and finallt a 12 dB Bessel filter variant with experimental distortion/drive
 Selected functions targeting musical tones withing the range of virtual analog principles.
 Notably missing osc sync, only one lfo waveform (sine), limited phase modulation (softmod), fairly limited modulation matrix.